eezhee/eezhee/README.md

 Currently you can set:

-- Size
+- Name.
+What you name your cluster.
+This also matches the kubectl context name
 - Region.
 Defaults to the closest region.
 You can set it to any of DigitalOceans regions.
 The list of possible values includes:
-- Name.
-What you name your cluster.
-This also matches the kubectl context name

 ### Deploy State File

 Once a cluster has been created, Eezhee will create a `deploy-state.yaml` file in the current directory.
 This has all the key details about your cluster.
 This file should be considered read-only.

+## Roadmap

+The following items are scheduled to be added to eezhee

+- add more public clouds (aws is most likely next)
+- support for multi-node clusters and using a variety of VM sizes
+- ability to update or upgrade the kubernetes version of your cluster

 ## Final Thoughts